ayebear/netlib/README.md

 // Register callbacks for packet handling functions client.registerCallback(Message, handleMessage);
 client.registerCallback(AddNumbers, handleAddNumbers);
+// Note: You can register as many callbacks as you'd like, but only one per type.

 // In some loop (like your application's loop), call update() client.update();
 // This will receive and store all valid packets,
 // and invoke the callbacks to handle them.
+// If you don't want to use callbacks, you can use the arePackets/getPacket/popPacket functions.

 // You can also send packets to the server you are connected to sf::Packet packet;